2016 - 2017 Catalog

 State law requires that students sign a Certificate of Understanding which is included in the Admissions application.
 The Certificate of Understanding is not and may not be substituted for documented evidence.

 Provided they established legal residence in the state of Texas, the county of residence for a student under 18 years of age is the county in which his or her parents or legal guardian resides.
 Students who are 18 years of age and older are deemed to be residents of the county in which they reside.

 Students less than 18 years of age whose family resides in another state or whose family has not resided in Texas for twelve months immediately preceding the date of registration are classified as out-of-state residents.
 Students 18 years of age or older who have not been residents of the state twelve months following their 18th birthdays or for the twelve months immediately preceding the date of registration are also classified as out-of-state residents.

-Tuition for foreign nationals is determined on an individual basis after complete documentation is submitted and reviewed by the Admission Office.
+Tuition for foreign nationals is determined on an individual basis after complete documentation is submitted and reviewed by the Admissions/Registrar's Office.

 The descriptions of residency statuses contained above are generally applicable.
 The Education Code (Section 54.052), rules of the Texas Higher Education Coordinating Board, and judicial and/or administrative interpretations specifically govern residency status.
 In the case of conflict between the above-noted descriptions and the latter authorities, the latter shall govern.
 Questions concerning residency should be directed to the Admissions/Registrar's Office.